Imagine you own a house located on a lot of land. You want to build a privacy fence on the boundary between your and your neighbour's property.

-Having the latest land survey for your property is important because it is a record of what is on your land currently.
+Having the latest land survey for your property, from a company such as Axiom Geomatics land surveyors in Calgary & area, is important because it is a record of what is on your land currently.

 It will be difficult to get financing for new construction, for example, if you go to a lender with an old land survey.